LeoWirz/SciNewsClassification/README.md

 #### **How many categories (field/domain) ?**
 computer science, nutrition, biologie, etc...
+The list of domains is manually copied from [Similarweb](https://www.similarweb.com/top-websites/category) because they use anti-scraping bots. what is interesting is that they use categories that we can use as labels for our classifier.
+The categories that we could use are health, news and media, science, and all their subcategories

+They also have interesting features like average visit duration, pages per visit and bounce rates (percentage of visitor that leave after one page).

 #### **Less websites and more articles for now**
+They are 50 sites per catergory and webhose gets 100 articles per query.

 #### **Spinn3r**
 Try to use an extraction software to get the articles.
 Spinn3r is not free, we will try Webhose.io which as a free section.
+Spinn3r at EPFL only contains twitter post, webhose seems easier to use a gets clean data.
+We filter the queries by language (only english) and domain.

 ## 2 Features extraction